 Alternative pathways should be discussed with the Distance Education Coordinator and include:

 Contact the Distance Education Coordinator to get on the list of qualified online teachers or find out the quickest way to get qualified.

 Canvas makes it easy to develop a course as it includes tools to make an online course work well.
 Empty Canvas container shells are automatically created for each course section you are teaching for each semester and will appear when you login to Canvas.
 You can build your course from these empty containers and/or copy material from a previous course into these containers (for details, see Faculty Canvas Resources).
-If you want to get a head start on development, you can request a development container at any time and then copy your work to new containers in the future.
+If you want to get a head start on development, you can create your own development container at any time from your Canvas Dashboard and then copy your work to new containers in the future.

 We strongly recommend that you follow the Pre-semester Checklist each semester.